Current student route visa holders

 Application decision

-When your application has been processed by the Home Office, you will receive a letter or email notifying you of the outcome and if your application has been successful, your BRP will be sent to the correspondence address within 7-10 working days.
+When your application has been processed by the Home Office, you will receive a letter or email notifying you of the outcome and if your application has been successful.
+Your decision email or letter will you how to get access to your eVisa.

 What if my application is refused?